natlund/zola_website/content/monetary_theory/six_types_of_money.md

 <!--When one tackles a technical subject, a degree of confusion is expected; it is a normal part of the learning process.
 But a seasoned learner knows that not all confusion is equal.
 An uncomfortable grasping and groping feeling accompanies the construction of a mental model of a deep, unfamiliar concept.
 This is a healthy stretch of the mind to accommodate a new idea.
 But there is a different kind of frustration caused by *bad explanations*.
 Those of us with exposure to mathematical thinking are particularly sensitive to three sins: **missing definitions**, **vague definitions**, and **apparent contradictions**.-->

+_Written in 2016.
+Updated early 2023 to remove references to Bitcoin as fiat money, since by about 2017, it had become obvious that, despite early intentions, Bitcoin had completely failed to become a form of money._

 As I explored monetary theory, I discovered that there is a mainstream economics view, and a banker's view, and they differ.
 (There is also the crackpot/gold nut/conspiracist camp, but that can safely considered to be a distortion of the credible camps.)
 At length, I realised that different authors were using different definitions of money, and in different contexts.
 For example, Niall Ferguson in his excellent book *The Ascent of Money* talked about money as a medium of exchange, then later states that money is *really* a form of *credit*.
 (No criticism is intended - Niall is a brilliant writer and historian, and deep technical detail was beyond the scope of the book.)

 There seemed to be an implicit assumption that all the different definitions of money are equivalent, or in some sense the differences don't matter.
 I now suspect that to be a dangerous assumption.
 I eventually figured out that the different characterizations of money can be systematically analysed in two dimensions, resulting in six distinguishable types of money.
 I find that the classification system clarifies the discussion very well, though I am not aware of it anywhere in economic theory.
 I present it forthwith.